colehaanlee/mindsdb/mindsdb/integrations/handlers/altibase_handler/README.md

 ## Implementation
 This handler was implemented using the JDBC drivers provided by Altibase.
 To establish connection with the database, `JayDeBeApi` library is used.
 The `JayDeBeApi` module allows you to connect from Python code to databases using Java JDBC.
-Additionally, ODBC connection is also possible using the `pyodbc` library.
-The `pyodbc` module allows you to connect from Python code to databases using ODBC.
+It is also possible to connect to the database using the ODBC driver. `pyodbc` library is used to connect to the database.

 ### The required arguments to establish a connection are:
 * `host`: host to server IP Address or hostname